quantmind/pulsar/docs/source/api/actor.rst

 .. _api-remote_commands:

-Remote Commands
+Messages
 ====================

-:class:`Actor` communicate with each other via :class:`Mailbox` which each actor has in its process domain.
+:class:`Actor` communicate with each other via the :func:`send` function which uses the via :attr:`Actor.mailbox` attribute of the actor in the current context.
 When an actor communicate with another remote actor it does so by *sending* an **action** to it with positional and/or key-valued arguments.
 For example::